heins/heins.github.io/README.md

 Vision
 ------

-Our vision is to give software developers an easy device in their hands so that can connect their apps to the real world in a very easy way.
+Our vision is to give software developers an easy device in their hands so they can connect their apps to the real world in a very easy way.

 Features